ietf-wg-cellar/flac-specification/flac.md

 FLAC is able to achieve lossless compression because samples in audio signals tend to be highly correlated with their close neighbors.
 In contrast with general purpose compressors, which often use dictionaries, do run-length coding or exploit long-term repetition, FLAC removes redundancy solely in the very short term, looking back at most 32 samples.

 The FLAC format is suited for pulse-code modulated (PCM) audio with 1 to 8 channels, sample rates from 1 to 1048576 Hertz and bit depths between 4 and 32 bits.
-Most tools for reading and writing the FLAC format have been optimized for CD-audio, which is PCM audio with 2 channels, a sample rate of 44.1kHz and a bit depth of 16 bits.
+Most tools for reading and writing the FLAC format have been optimized for CD-audio, which is PCM audio with 2 channels, a sample rate of 44.1 kHz and a bit depth of 16 bits.

 Compared to other lossless (audio) coding formats, FLAC is a format with low complexity and can be coded to and from with little computing resources.
 Decoding of FLAC has seen many independent implementations on many different platforms, and both encoding and decoding can be implemented without needing floating-point arithmetic.